icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

   * Set Memory Size: >=8G.
   * Set Storage Size: >=30 gig should work fine.

- Setup one virtual network adapater that'll be needed while using Openstack **flat** network.
+ Setup one virtual network adapter that'll be needed while using the Openstack **flat** network.
 (With a Flat Network setup all tentants use the same virtual switch/router to get out to the Internet.)